HPE-TeamGreen/HPE-CPP-26-TEAM-GREEN/README.md

 Open the dashboard at `http://localhost:3000`.

-For backend and infrastructure, deploy the manifests in `k8s/` or use your preferred local environment.
+For backend services and infrastructure, deploy the manifests in `k8s/` or run each service locally using the FastAPI apps in `backend/`.

+Recommended startup sequence:

+1. Start PostgreSQL and Kafka using your local environment or Kubernetes manifests in `k8s/infra`.
+2. Launch backend services under `backend/`.
+3. Seed demo shipments and sensors with `python scripts/seed_demo_data.py`.
+4. Start the frontend UI.

 ---